DavidFarrell/europeanbioinvasions.ecologygames.eu/content/homepage/6games.md

 Every round a new event card is revealed as time passes and the invasive species proress.
 These event cards put pressure on players to adapt and work together.

-European BioInvasions was a finalist in the International Educational Games Competition at the European Conference on Games Based Learning 2022 in Lisbon, Portugal.